 Install Ollama

+This is post 6 of 10 in the Setup Toolbox series.
 Ollama is the easiest way to run open-source LLMs locally.
-It wraps llama.cpp with a single binary, a model registry, and a daemon that exposes an OpenAI-compatible API at http://localhost:11434.
-If you want to chat with Llama or Qwen on your laptop without writing any code, this is the install.
+It wraps llama.cpp in a single binary, adds a model registry, and runs a daemon that exposes an OpenAI-compatible API at http://localhost:11434.
+If you want to chat with Llama or Qwen on your machine without writing any code, start here.

 macOS

 Use Homebrew.
-There's a .dmg on the website too, but the brew formula keeps it updated.
+There's a .dmg on the website too, but the brew formula stays current.

 # install ollama via homebrew